dbosak01/reporter/README.md

 Not only is it easy to create a report, but the **reporter** package can handle all sorts of situations that other packages struggle with.

-For example, unlike other packages, the **reporter** package creates the entire
-report: page header and footer, titles, footnotes, tables - everything.
+For example, unlike other packages, the **reporter** package creates the *entire report*: page header and footer, titles, footnotes, tables - everything.
 The end result of a reporter call is a complete, printable report.

 In addition, **reporter** can handle page breaking, page wrapping, and